 Federal Reserve officials announced a plan to print $85 billion dollars per month at the end of 2012, and metals investors licked their chops.
 Two and a half years, later those investors are licking their wounds instead.
-Who knew you could monetize that much debt without driving inflation and metals prices dramatically higher?
+Who knew you could monetize that much debt without driving inflation and metal prices dramatically higher?
 Virtually no one anticipated the outcome when the program was launched.
 Certainly not metals investors.

-Officials billed the program as stimulus.
-The economy was definitely sick.
+Officials billed the program as a stimulus.
+The economy was sick.
 When “Helicopter Ben Bernanke” prescribed huge amounts of money creation as the cure for what ailed it, the advice was exactly what we expected from the Keynesians running monetary policy.

 Economists, including former Fed Chair Alan Greenspan, now declare Quantitative Easing a failure.
 The stated goal of the program was to reignite economic growth, but it fell far short.
 The percentage of eligible Americans with a job sits at 40-year lows.
-Real income growth is non-existent and remains well below levels prior to the financial crisis.
+Real income growth is non-existent and remains well below levels before the financial crisis.
 And commodity prices have fallen -- driven in large part by weak demand.
 That sure doesn’t look like success.

 The mistake is in assuming the stated goal of Quantitative Easing was the actual goal.
-In hindsight, it appears the program was designed as stimulus for banks and not for the economy at large.
+In hindsight, it appears the program was designed as a stimulus for banks and not for the economy at large.
 By that measure, QE has been nothing short of miraculous.

 A good portion of the trillions of dollars created never got far from the Mariner-Eccles building -- home of the Fed in Washington, DC.
-The freshly printed cash was used to underwrite government spending and also prop up the housing market through purchase of real estate debt.
+The freshly printed cash was used to underwrite government spending and also prop up the housing market through the purchase of real estate debt.

 All this stimulus ended up re-liquifying the dysfunctional banking system, and $2.4 trillion in bank cash currently sits on deposit with the Fed as excess reserves.
 Much of the rest was lavished on prop desk traders who in turn speculated on equities and bonds.
 The past 3 years may not have been great for most people, but they have been wonderful for Wall Street banks.